giancosta86/KnapScal/README.md

 Sensible default values are provided; however, should you notice overlapping nodes, you can:

-* Increase the estimated node size

 * Drag & drop the nodes in the tree itself, to reposition them

+* Re-run the algorithm, increasing the estimated node size